tnnt-devteam/python-backend/README.md

 `$ python manage.py pollxlogs --file <your custom xlogfile>`

 Note that created Games will be associated with a random Source in the database, so dumplog links will probably not work.
+Three test xlogfiles are provided for testing (test-au.xlog, test-eu.xlog, and test-us.xlog); player names match those included in the test dgamelaunch sqlite database.